 Brand-Product Mismatch

-Elements like the toast mascot, SpongeBob-like eyes, and basketball shoes primarily appeal to an American audience, but katsu sando is a Japanese American fusion dish which can confuse guests about what type of food Katsu Sando offers.
+The current logo and visual identity doesn't reflect the shop’s main product.
+Creating a disconnection between the product itself and the customer experience.
+Elements in it orgional logo; the toast mascot, SpongeBob-like eyes, and basketball shoes primarily appeal to an American audience, but katsu sando is a Japanese American fusion dish which offers more than toasts.

 Straying from Original Brand Goal